 - Yoga combines stretching and strengthening to counteract the muscular imbalances caused by specialising in a particular sport.

-- Unlike conventional stretching, in yoga we stretch muscles from many different angles, at different intensities.
+- Unlike conventional stretching, in yoga we stretch muscles from many different angles and at different intensities.
 We also sequence poses strategically to achieve specific objectives.

 - As a bodyweight discipline, we target not only isolated muscle groups like the biceps or quads but also condition the smaller, stabilising muscles, tendons and ligaments in the feet, ankles, hips, core and shoulders.